Get in Touch

 • Easy to maintain ‒ just wash the pre-filter when it gets dirty.

-• Comparatively cheap ‒ they are simple machines and don’t eat up your pocket.
+• Comparatively cheap ‒ they are simple machines and don’t dig a hole in your pocket.

 • Portable ‒ most laminar airflow cabinets are lightweight and have castor wheels on the bottom, so you can reposition them easily.

-• They provide a very clean and sterile atmosphere in which you can do sensitive work.
+• They provide a very clean and sterile atmosphere in which you can work.

-• Vertical laminar workflows also protect the user from dangerous contaminations.
+• Vertical laminar workflows also protect the user from dangerous contaminants.

 Disadvantages